HenrysCat/FileAudit/README.md

 -H "Authorization: Bearer replace_this_with_a_long_random_token"
 ```

-## Phase 2: deletion correlation and Windows collector
+## Deletion correlation and Windows collector

-Phase 2 adds support for Windows event IDs `4656` and `4659` and stores correlation fields used to match deletion confirmation events with nearby path-bearing events.
+FileAudit supports Windows event IDs `4656` and `4659` and stores correlation fields used to match deletion confirmation events with nearby path-bearing events.

 Required event IDs: